mwjaworski/klepto/readme.md

 1. Resolves the reference against configurable scoping rules (eg @internal/sub-folder/repo)
 2. Pulls and caches an archive file/folder from an external source
 3. Reviews the archive manifest (eg. _bower.json_, component.json, or _vault.json_) rules to install all dependent archives
-4. All archives are placed in project archive folders, defined by the scope or match rule
+4. All archives are placed in project archive folders, defined by the source or match rule

 > Klepto does not pass through any commands to existing package managers.
 It is a stand-alone package manager which allows a development team to distribute packages as they choose.